 How do you find help with medical bills?
 You can start by asking a nurse.
 A nurse may not be your financial adviser, but nurses may be able to help you make sound financial decisions that can save you hundreds, even thousands, on medical bills.
 Nurses play an important role in our health and sometimes with patient finance.
 Anyone who's been admitted to a hospital knows that they are the front liners--always there to address patient needs.
 But did you know that their role goes beyond … [Read more...] about Ask A Nurse: How To Find Help With Your Medical Bills

-Guest Blogger: Jenna Financial responsibility extends past just watching your everyday spending and nobody knows this better than college students.
+There are some fantastic Caribbean medical schools where you can study to be a nurse.
+And the best part is, they might even save you some money!
+College is Expensive Financial responsibility extends past just watching your everyday spending and nobody knows this better than college students.
 College is one of the biggest investments anyone will make in their lives and being responsible about it is vital if someone wants to get their degree with the least amount of debt possible.
-Those who want to study medicine will see the highest price for their degree with the average American medical school’s tuition coming in at nearly two hundred … [Read more...] about Have You Considered Caribbean Medical Schools?
+Those … [Read more...] about Have You Considered Caribbean Medical Schools?

 Medical practice managers have a tough job.
 This article will outline tools, tips, and tricks to help medical practices run more efficiently and economically.
 Nowadays medical offices are some of the busiest places around.
 With hundreds of patients each day, as well as pharmaceutical representatives, or other people who aid in the business of medicine, it can be extremely overwhelming.
 But with healthcare, it is essential that there is a high level of organization to help the doctors, nurses, … [Read more...] about How Medical Practice Managers Can Optimize Their Workplace